 1. Visit the Cape Byron Lighthouse

-Craniosacral balancing, kinesiology, feng shui; if an alternative therapy exists, you will find it in Byron.
-The Byron body and soul guide (available at cafes and shops) has a directory of practitioners specialising in various treatments purported to enhance your physiological and psychological wellbeing.
+Craniosacral balancing, transcendental meditation, activated charcoal cleansing — if an alternative therapy exists, you will find someone administering it in Byron.
+The Byron Body and Soul Guide (available at cafes and shops) contains a directory of practitioners specialising in various treatments purported to enhance your physiological and psychological wellbeing.

-For an eco-luxe experience, check out Gaia Retreat and Spa (founded by the late Olivia Newton-John is one of the founders).
-From the standard (massages, body wraps and facials) to the left of centre (sound-tuning, cupping and tarot reading), the retreat offers pretty much everything on the wellbeing spectrum.
+For a luxe wellness experience, check out Gaia Retreat and Spa (founded by the late Olivia Newton-John).
+From the standard (massages, body wraps, and facials) to the left of centre (sound-tuning, cupping, and tarot reading), Gaia offers pretty much everything on the holistic healing spectrum.

-Up in the lush Mullumbimby hinterland, Crystal Castle and Shambhala Gardens is a unique property on five hectares, featuring rainforest walks, botanical gardens, gigantic crystals, hand-carved mystic statues and even a world peace stupa that was blessed by the Dalai Lama.
-Stroll through the serene grounds and spin the hypnotic prayer wheels, make a wish at the wishing tree, or simply sit still and absorb the incredible sight of towering crystal formations, some dating back 500-million years.
+Up in the lush Mullumbimby hinterland, Crystal Castle and Shambhala Gardens is a five-hectare version of nirvana, encompassing rainforest trails, floral groves, water features, giant ancient crystals, symbolic stone statues, and even a world peace stupa (blessed by none other than the Dalai Lama himself!).
+Stroll through the serene grounds, spin the hypnotic prayer wheels, place your order at the wishing tree, or simply sit and absorb the ambience.
+It’s quite a place!

 7. Believe the hype about The Farm

-If you do nothing else in Byron, make sure you don’t miss this.
-The Farm is an amazing concept, comprising a working farm, bakery, florist, restaurant and produce store.
-Roosters roam freely and you can amble around the paddocks to meet other farm animals (including some cute-as-pie piglets).
-Shop for cheeses and charcuterie, or go on a guided tour to learn about The Farm’s ethical and sustainable agricultural practices.
+If you do nothing else in Byron, don’t miss a visit to The Farm — an amazing concept comprised of a working farmyard, bakery, florist, produce store, and eatery.
+Roosters roam freely and you can amble around the paddocks to meet other animals (including some cute-as-pie piglets).
+Shop for cheeses and charcuterie, or go on a guided tour to learn about the property’s sustainable agricultural practices.
 The on-site Three Blue Ducks restaurant is perfect for breakfast, brunch, or lunch.
 Yummy!

-There are plenty of other great food venues in and around Byron Bay, but Paper Daisy is my pick if you’re celebrating something special.
-Located at the boutique Halcyon House hotel in Cabarita Beach offers inventive and beautifully presented dishes.
-The pipis and semolina pasta seasoned with lemon myrtle and native pepper was a treat!).
+There are several hatted eateries in and around Byron Bay, but Paper Daisy is my pick if you’re celebrating something special.
+Located at the boutique Halcyon House hotel in Cabarita Beach, it offers inventive and beautifully presented dishes (the pipi and semolina pasta seasoned with lemon myrtle and native pepper was a treat!).
 Paper Daisy is only open to hotel guests for breakfast and lunch, but accommodates outsiders for dinner.
 Book well in advance.